uoyniXnaH/AXL-SKILL/README.md

 ## dvia
 To delete GND via by select.

+## fc
+To modify pin's dynamic contacting type into FULL_CONTACT by selecting.
+This skill does not disable dynamic shape fill.

 ## package_out
 To export psm/dra/pad of selected symbols.
 Allegro can only export the whole library of a PCB file, this program is used as a complement.